How old is University of Chicago’s Med-Peds Program?

 We have 4 residents a year giving us 16 residents a year.
 This size melds well with our categorical departments which have 24 categorical residents per year on Pediatrics and 34 categorical residents per year on Medicine.

 What is the call schedule like?

 We are fully compliant with the ACGME mandated Duty Hour rules.
-The call schedule varies by service from every fourth night call to a night float system.
+The call schedule varies by service from every fourth night call to a night float system for inpatient rotations.
 Please see the Internal Medicine and Pediatrics Chief Websites for detailed information.

 How long is internship?

 Intern year is 12 months long, with 6 total months on Medicine and 6 total months on Pediatrics.